Our2020View/Our2020View.github.io/weightreduction.md

 89 pounds... not very much; a medium sized child or a big dog.
 I'd really like to remove the stabilizers, but I think I will wait until I can ask someone smarter than me about that one.
 The Onan Genset?
 That would be great, but it sure did come in handy when we were winter dry camping.
 No, that one is a keeper.

-In the meantime, I'll keep thinking about this...
+In the meantime, I'll keep thinking about this - I'm a long way from my 200 pounds weight savings goal...

 <br>